-- choose whether it is an LMI or Non- LMI building
+- choose whether it is an LMI (Low-to-Moderate Income) or Non- LMI building

-- # of dwellings < 2,000SF
+- # of dwelling units < 2,000SF

-- # of dwellings > 2,000SF
+- # of dwelling units > 2,000SF

 Suppose the listed building types do not align with the building type in the subject project.
 In that case, users may select custom from the drop-down in Cell C8 and then use the custom HVAC schedule in cells G4-J37 to create a "custom" building profile, including HVAC schedule, temperature set points, and balance point temperatures closely align with their project application.